marschall/native-bytebuffers/README.md

 It should be possible to get it to build on Linux AArch64 by simply adding a Maven profile for it.

+It should be possible to port it other Unix like *BSD.

 Why would you want this?
 ------------------------